-I have been shooting weddings now for about 7 years and only take a small amount of weddings (25ish) per year so I can maximize my time with my wife Corissa, daughter Vienna, son Reid and two dogs Sinatra & Lucy as well as focus on personal art whether it be music or photography.
+I have been shooting weddings now for about 7 years and only take a small number of weddings (25ish) per year so I can maximize my time with my wife Corissa, daughter Vienna, son Reid and two dogs Sinatra & Lucy as well as focus on personal art whether it be music or photography.
 This question is often followed up with the number of weddings I have photographed so with that math I have photographed 100+ weddings so far.

 8. How Many Wedding Photos Will I Receive?

 Now this is a great question!
 It is impossible to give an exact number of wedding images you will receive because every wedding is so different but the rule of thumb I work with is about 75 images per hour I shoot.
 That means an 8-hour wedding will result in something around 600 wedding photos for your viewing pleasure.
 Considering it only take about 200 photos to create a wedding album you should have more than enough photos!

 9. How Long Will It Be Before I Receive My Wedding Photos?

 Honestly, I am probably just as excited to see your wedding photos as you are so I get cracking on things ASAP.
 However, work can pile up and images need to be sorted through, backed up, light edited, tossed in photo-shop, and all that good stuff.
 With that said the standard turnaround time is 5-6 weeks.
 But if you stalk me on Instagram or friend me on Facebook I will have some sneak preview of a handful of images up within a week.
 I also tend to blog some of my favorites from the day within about 3 weeks.
 So I am extending to you an open invitation to stalk me.

 10. What Type Of Equipment Do You Use?